bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 1. **Submit** — a user sends a `.starc` source file via SSH (`scp` + command) or the HTTP API.
 2. **Compile** — the Zynq runs `starc_pp.py` to preprocess StarC into C, then `riscv-gcc` (installed on the NVMe) cross-compiles to an AG32 binary.
 This happens natively on the dual-core A53 — no external build server needed.
-3. **Load** — `machine.load()` distributes input data to all 4,096 nodes through the 16 UART channels.
+3. **Load** — `machine.load()` distributes input data to all 4,096 nodes through the 16 `/dev/ttyUL*` serial ports.
 Data flows Host → Card Controller → Nodes via the control tree.
-4. **Run** — `machine.run()` enables the TDMA phase clock in the PL fabric.
+4. **Run** — `machine.run()` enables the TDMA phase clock in the PL fabric via the TDMA UIO register.
 All nodes begin executing simultaneously.
 The FPGA generates the master phase clock and distributes it across the backplane — jitter-free, independent of Linux scheduling.
-5. **Collect** — the host polls all 16 UART channels for results.
-As nodes complete their work and call `store_to_host()`, results stream back through the control tree. `machine.collect()` assembles the complete result set.
+5. **Collect** — the host does a blocking `read()` on all 16 serial ports.
+As nodes complete their work and call `store_to_host()`, results stream back through the control tree, the kernel wakes the blocked reader threads, and `machine.collect()` assembles the complete result set without any polling.
 6. **Display** — if the StarC program uses `led_set()`, the host library continuously writes LED state updates to the SPI master, and the RP2040 renders them on the 64x64 front panel at 60fps.

 ### TDMA Clock Control